-Seven Things You Should Know About You Home Insurance Policy Before Disaster Strikes
+Seven Key Things You Need to Know About Your Home Insurance Policy Before Disaster Strikes

 Not knowing these things about your insurance policy can cause you major headaches later

-Reviewing a homeowners insurance policy can be challenging, but with more insurers inserting provisions to shift risk and costs to homeowners, a careful read is more important than ever!
+Looking over your homeowners insurance policy can be challenging and confusing.
+But with more insurance companies inserting provisions to shift risk and costs to homeowners, a careful read is more important than ever!
 You don't want to find out that your policy doesn't cover certain types of damage when you call to make a claim.
-So here are seven things you should know about your policy now.
+So here are seven things you should know now about your policy.

 Most policies contain exclusions for floods, earthquakes, or landslides